Beam

 Configure VLAN Interfaces

-You can use the nmcli command-line tool to manage VLAN (Virtual LAN) interfaces on your Beam device.
-VLANs allow you to segment your network, isolating traffic into different broadcast domains on the same physical network infrastructure.
+VLANs (Virtual LANs) allow you to segment your network by isolating traffic into different broadcast domains on the same physical network infrastructure.

-Run these commands using SSH or directly on the terminal.
+To manage VLANs from the command line, use the nmcli tool.
+Run these commands using SSH or directly on the device terminal.

 Add a VLAN interface